 Opening a bank account as a foreign worker requires extensive documentation including the account holder’s passport, work permit, employment contract and residence card or visa.

 Not all ATMs in Angola allow access to offshore accounts – and when they do, fraud concerns are present and the charges are exorbitant.
 Expats are probably better off using their local account.

 A few hotels and restaurants accept foreign credit cards in Angola, but most places don’t.
 Expats should reconsider using credit or debit cards in Angola, since safeguards against identity theft aren’t always sufficient.
 If having to use cards, expats should be vigilant in checking balances online and making sure all debits reflected in statements are accounted for.

 Taxes in Angola

 Income tax in Angola is calculated on a progressive scale from zero to 17 percent.
-Only locally earned income is subject to tax, regardless of whether one is considered resident for tax purposes or not.
-This means that expats do not have to pay tax on money earned outside of Angola, even if they live there permanently.
+Only locally earned income is subject to tax, regardless of whether expats are considered residents for tax purposes or not.
+This means that foreigners do not have to pay tax on money earned outside of Angola, even if they live there permanently.